 While there is no way to know an exact answer for every single washing machine, we can go over the most common causes.

-- A leak from a hole or split in one of the water supply or drainage hoses sometimes causing
+- A leak from a hole or split in one of the water supply or drainage hoses sometimes causes

 - A block in the drainage outlet, either in the hose or in the drain somewhere